-When you arrived at resus, the team member gives you a quick update – a 15-year-old teen brought in by a friend after a gang stabbing.
-In cardiac arrest.
+When you arrive at resus, the team member gives you a quick update – a 15-year-old teen brought in by a friend after a stabbing, in cardiac arrest.
 The team is prepping for resuscitative thoracotomy.

 A hole in a ventricle is identified at thoracotomy and occluded with a finger.
 Then the patient is rapidly moved to the operating theatre.

 The resuscitation bay is cleared, and you gather your team for a hot debrief.

 Hot debriefs are clearly valued by experienced ED staff and help reduce emotional toil.
 They lead to increased team cohesion and are often best led by people involved in the event.
 They are a judgement-free session focussing on events that occurred.

 Stop for 5 is a simple hot debrief model.
 The debriefer starts by simply asking, “Is everyone ok?”
 If the team feel ready, the debrief continues and states: